statengeneraal/laws-markdown/verdrag/overeenkomst/betreffende/de/internationale/bank/voor/herstel/en/etc/BWBV0005585/README.md

 ###SECTION 1 MEMBERSHIP

-a) The original members of the Bank shall be those members of the International Monetary Fund which accept membership in the Bank before the date specified in Article XI, Section 2 (e).
+a)The original members of the Bank shall be those members of the International Monetary Fund which accept membership in the Bank before the date specified in Article XI, Section 2 (e).

-b) Membership shall be open to other members of the Fund, at such times and in accordance with such terms as may be prescribed by the Bank.
+b)Membership shall be open to other members of the Fund, at such times and in accordance with such terms as may be prescribed by the Bank.
 ###SECTION 2 AUTHORIZED CAPITAL

-a) The authorized capital stock of the Bank shall be $10,000,000,000, in terms of United States dollars of the weight and fineness in effect on July 1, 1944.
-The capital stock shall be divided into 100,000 shares having a par value of $100,000 each, which shall be available for subscription only by members. <sup> (1)  As of April 27, 1988, the authorized capital stock of the Bank had been increased to 1,420,500 shares.  </sup>
+a)The authorized capital stock of the Bank shall be $10,000,000,000, in terms of United States dollars of the weight and fineness in effect on July 1, 1944.
+The capital stock shall be divided into 100,000 shares<sup>(1)As of April 27, 1988, the authorized capital stock of the Bank had been increased to 1,420,500 shares.</sup> having a par value of $100,000 each, which shall be available for subscription only by members.

-b) The capital stock may be increased when the Bank deems it advisable by a three-fourths majority of the total voting power.
+b)The capital stock may be increased when the Bank deems it advisable by a three-fourths majority of the total voting power.
 ###SECTION 3 SUBSCRIPTION OF SHARES

-a) Each member shall subscribe shares of the capital stock of the Bank.
+a)Each member shall subscribe shares of the capital stock of the Bank.
 The minimum number of shares to be subscribed by the original members shall be those set forth in Schedule A. The minimum number of shares to be subscribed by other members shall be determined by the Bank, which shall reserve a sufficient portion of its capital stock for subscription by such members.

-b) The Bank shall prescribe rules laying down the conditions under which members may subscribe shares of the authorized capital stock of the Bank in addition to their minimum subscriptions.
+b)The Bank shall prescribe rules laying down the conditions under which members may subscribe shares of the authorized capital stock of the Bank in addition to their minimum subscriptions.

-c) If the authorized capital stock of the Bank is increased, each member shall have a reasonable opportunity to subscribe, under such conditions as the Bank shall decide, a proportion of the increase of stock equivalent to the proportion which its stock theretofore subscribed bears to the total capital stock of the Bank, but no member shall be obligated to subscribe any part of the increased capital.
+c)If the authorized capital stock of the Bank is increased, each member shall have a reasonable opportunity to subscribe, under such conditions as the Bank shall decide, a proportion of the increase of stock equivalent to the proportion which its stock theretofore subscribed bears to the total capital stock of the Bank, but no member shall be obligated to subscribe any part of the increased capital.
 ###SECTION 4 ISSUE PRICE OF SHARES

 Shares included in the minimum subscriptions of original members shall be issued at par.
 Other shares shall be issued at par unless the Bank by a majority of the total voting power decides in special circumstances to issue them on other terms.
 ###SECTION 5 DIVISION AND CALLS OF SUBSCRIBED CAPITAL

 The subscription of each member shall be divided into two parts as follows:

 (i) twenty percent shall be paid or subject to call under Section 7 (i) of this Article as needed by the Bank for its operations;

 (ii) the remaining eighty percent shall be subject to call by the Bank only when required to meet obligations of the Bank created under Article IV, Sections 1 (a) (ii) and (iii).
 Calls on unpaid subscriptions shall be uniform on all shares.
 ###SECTION 6 LIMITATION ON LIABILITY

 Liability on shares shall be limited to the unpaid portion of the issue price of the shares.
 ###SECTION 7 METHOD OF PAYMENT OF SUBSCRIPTIONS FOR SHARES

 Payment of subscriptions for shares shall be made in gold or United States dollars and in the currencies of the members as follows: